chartjs/Chart.js/docs/general/data-structures.md

 }
 ```

 In this mode, property name is used for `index` scale and value for `value` scale.
-For vertical charts, index scale is `x` and value scale is `y`.
+For vertical charts, index scale is `x` and value scale is `y`

 ## Dataset Configuration